KitSarmiento/SVG-Logo-Maker/README.md

 ## Usage

 To use this app, please open the integrated terminal and enter the command "node index.js".
 This will prompt a series of questions to guide you through the logo generation process.
 Once all questions have been correctly answered, a message will appear on the command line informing you that your logo has been created.
-You can find your new logo in the logo.svg file.
+You may find your generated new logo in the "lib" folder as "logo.svg".

 Walkthrough video: https://drive.google.com/file/d/1kiT8n0enPIKolKYtVoRpBi9S_bDFQ9hC/view